+Note.
+Controllability: n = 350; Certainty: n = 350

 Comparing replication to original findings

 Since the simulated dataset barely generated any meaningful results, the comparison between replication and original findings will be completed after data collection.
 We will describe whether the replication successfully replicated the original findings as well as compare the results of the replication to original findings for different hypotheses.